Reconstruction Algebras of Type D (I): The moduli space of representations

 Note that since $\cl{+}{1}-\cl{-}{1}=4$ we actually have a choice of coordinate between $\cl{+}{1}$ and $\cl{-}{1}$; making the other choice changes the equation in the obvious way.\\ (iv) For $U_+$: after setting the specified non-zero arrows to be 1, by Remark~\ref{recon_A_part} and the calculation \cite[4.2]{Wemyss_reconstruct_A} every arrow (except for the moment $\cl{0}{-}$, $\an{-}{0}$, $\cl{-}{1}$, $\an{1}{-}=1$) is determined by a monomial in $\cl{+}{1}$ and $\an{1}{+}$ and the algorithmic relations play no further role.
 Thus we are down to $\cl{+}{1}$, $\an{1}{+}$, $\cl{0}{-}$, $\an{-}{0}$ and $\cl{-}{1}$ subject to the four relations

 But now these reduce to the three variables $\cl{0}{-}$, $\an{1}{+}$ and $\an{-}{0}$ subject to the relation

-(v) $U_-$ follows from $U_+$ by a symmetrical argument. \end{proof} \begin{remark} \t{The above proof also justifies the position of the coordinates of the open sets as stated in the beginning of this section.
-Labelling the arrows in the reconstruction algebra with their corresponding polynomials, for any open set if we simply change bases to set the specified non-zero arrows to be 1 we also obtain easily the ratios of polynomials as stated previously.} \end{remark} \begin{thm} Consider $\mathbb{D}_{n,q}$ with $\nu=0$.
+(v) $U_-$ follows from $U_+$ by a symmetrical argument. \end{proof} \begin{thm} Consider $\mathbb{D}_{n,q}$ with $\nu=0$.
 With the given dimension vector and stability as above, the moduli of representations of the corresponding reconstruction algebra is precisely the minimal resolution of $\C{2}/\mathbb{D}_{n,q}$. \end{thm} \begin{proof} The open cover is smooth and irreducible, thus we can restrict our attention to the exceptional locus.

-Firstly, its easy to see that the only gluing data needed are the glues mentioned in the introduction to this section - for example if a stable module $M$ belongs to $U_0$ with coordinates (obtained \emph{after} setting the specified non-zero arrows to be the identity) just $(\an{1}{-},\cl{N}{0},\an{0}{N})$ then clearly for it to belong to $U_1$ requires $\an{0}{N}\neq 0$.
-Now by just looking at the conditions of the non-zero arrows determining the other open sets, its clear that if $U_0$ glues to any other of the open sets it necessarily also has to satisfy $\an{0}{N}\neq 0$, thus necessarily this glue is through $U_1$.
+First, it's easy to see that the only gluing data needed are the glues mentioned in the introduction to this section --- for example if a stable module $M$ belongs to $U_0$ with coordinates (obtained \emph{after} setting the specified non-zero arrows to be the identity) just $(\an{1}{-},\cl{N}{0},\an{0}{N})$ then clearly for it to belong to $U_1$ requires $\an{0}{N}\neq 0$.
+Now by just looking at the conditions of the non-zero arrows determining the other open sets, it's clear that if $U_0$ glues to any other of the open sets it necessarily also has to satisfy $\an{0}{N}\neq 0$, thus necessarily this glue is through $U_1$.
 Continuing in this fashion we see that the $N+2$ stated glues are all that are necessary.

-Now it is also easy to see that the open pieces glue (in coordinates) in precisely the way mentioned in the introduction to this section - this follows directly from Type $A$ and in fact we can see this from the proof of the last lemma: to see why, for $0\leq t\leq N-2$
+Now it is also easy to see that the open pieces glue (in coordinates) in precisely the way mentioned in the introduction to this section --- this follows directly from type $A$ and in fact we can see this from the proof of the last lemma: to see why, for $0\leq t\leq N-2$

-is true, notice that given $(a,b,c)\in U_t$ then by the proof of the above lemma the scalar in the position of $\an{N-t}{N-t-1}$ is $bc^{\alpha_t-1}$, so changing basis at vertex $N-t$ by dividing every arrow into vertex $t$ by $c$ whilst multiplying every arrow out by $c$ yields the result.
+is true, notice that given $(a,b,c)\in U_t$ then by the proof of the above lemma the scalar in the position of $\an{N-t}{N-t-1}$ is $bc^{\alpha_{N-t}-1}$, so changing basis at vertex $N-t$ by dividing every arrow into vertex $t$ by $c$ whilst multiplying every arrow out by $c$ yields the result.
 The remaining three glues are also done by inspection.

+Thus by inspecting our open cover and gluing data we see precisely the dual graph of the minimal resolution.
+In fact, one must check that in each open affine, the $\mathbb{P}^1$'s from the gluing data form precisely the locus which is contracted, but this is an easy calculation for which we suppress the details.